Bullseye Glass Co.

 Multnomah County Circuit Court, State of Oregon

-On March 3, 2016 Keller Rohrback L.L.P. and the Law Office of Karl G. Anuta, P.C. filed a class action lawsuit against Bullseye Glass Co. due to the alleged emissions of arsenic, cadmium, and other toxins from that glass making facility.
+On March 3, 2016, Keller Rohrback L.L.P. and the Law Office of Karl G. Anuta, P.C. filed a class action lawsuit against Bullseye Glass Co. due to the alleged emissions of arsenic, cadmium, and other potentially toxic metals from that glass making facility.

 The lawsuit alleges that “[o]ver the past several decades, Bullseye has emitted sufficient amounts of toxic heavy metals to make Southeast Portland a “hotspot” of these pollutants” and that “Bullseye knew or should have known that it . . . has been emitting significant amounts of toxic materials.”